Loading...

 Movement for Memories , also delivered by Edinburgh Leisure, is designed to support people living with dementia to be active.
 If you have dementia, you can be referred to Movement for Memories by your healthcare practitioner, or you can complete the online self-referral form.

 Ageing Well, delivered by Edinburgh Leisure in partnership with NHS Lothian, offers a range of accessible and enjoyable city-wide activities which support people to become and remain active in later life.
 All Ageing Well activities are subsidised by voluntary contributions from as little as £1.
+Everyone enjoys different activities and you might find something that suits you here.

 Lots of activities you do regularly and enjoy all help with staying active!